apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    These are the ports on the *origin server*, not |TS| :ts:cv:`proxy ports <proxy.config.http.server_ports>`.

+.. ts:cv:: CONFIG proxy.config.http.forward_connect_method INT 0
+   :reloadable:
+   :overridable:

+   The default, |TS| behavior for handling a CONNECT method request is to establish a tunnel to the requested destination.
+This configuration alters the behavior so that |TS| forwards the CONNECT method to the next hop, and establishes the tunnel after receiving a positive response.
+This behavior is useful in a proxy hierarchy, and is equivalent to setting :ts:cv:`proxy.local.http.parent_proxy.disable_connect_tunneling` to `0` when parent proxying is enabled.

 .. ts:cv:: CONFIG proxy.config.http.insert_request_via_str INT 1
    :reloadable:
    :overridable: